amiv-eth/amiv-checkin/README.md

 As helpers (like Kulturis) might not have the full administrative rights to modify participant lists in the data backends (eventsignups in amivapi), this tool allows the delegation of permission via an 8 digit PIN.
-The PIN can be used to check-in or check-out participants of a single event and to access the participant information for the event.
+The PIN can be used to authenticate check-in or check-out participants of a single event by anyone who knows the PIN.
 To setup the attendancd tracking for an event, a user with sufficient privileges has to initialize the PIN.

 Many thanks to the great FLASK tutorials [here](https://scotch.io/tutorials/build-a-crud-web-app-with-python-and-flask-part-one) and [here](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world).